 DOI numbers are often presented as a number, but they should be included in the reference entry as a URL.
 To create a URL version of a DOI number, simply add “https://doi.org/” before the number.

 Visual: Slide changes to the following text and screenshots from an article showing the DOI number for the article:

 Audio: However, if you don’t find the DOI in any of these places, you’re not done yet.
 The article still might have a DOI, but it’s simply not listed.
 To check, visit www.crossref.org/guestquery, where you can look up your article to see if it has a DOI.
 To do so, fill in at least the first author’s last name and the article’s title in the search box.
-As you can see, this search turned up the article’s DOI.

 Visual: The screen changes to displaying the following bullets as the speaker discusses them:

 Always check to see if a DOI exists